hapax/hapax.github.io/assets/psychology-time.md

 (These faulty demiurges are partially inspired by Greg Egan's ["dust theory"](https://www.gregegan.net/PERMUTATION/FAQ/FAQ.html), featuring in his novel *Permutation City*.
-The flavour of these objects is similar to Augustine's argument against duration in his *Confessions*.
+The use of demiurges has a similar flavour to Augustine's argument against duration in the *Confessions*.)
-)

 ## Mental states and processes